Professor: David Wardle

 Richard Whitaker, BA Witwatersrand MA Oxon PhD St Andrews

-Associate Professor Roman Roth
+Associate Professor and Head of Classics: Roman Roth

 MA PhD Cantab